 - "Under Full Sail: Trimalchio’s Way into Eternity," Acta Antiqua 45, 2005, 85-90.

 - "Akoè e autopsía.
 Zu den Quellen Herodots für die Thermopylai-Epigramme (Hdt.
 7,228)," in: A. Hornung / Ch.
 Jäkel / W. Schubert (eds.), Studia humanitatis ac litterarum trifolio Heidelbergensi dedicata.
 Festschrift für E. Christmann, W. Edelmeier, R. Kettemann.
 Frankfurt: W. Fink Verlag, 2004, 255-273.

 - "Stop and Smell the Statues.
 Callimachus Ep.
 51. Pf.
 Reconsidered (Four Times)," Materiali e Discussioni 51, 2003 (with I. Petrovic), 179-208.

 - "Bemerkungen zur Sprache des Wächters in der sophokleischen Antigone anhand seines ersten Auftritts (223ff.)," Museum Helveticum 60, 2003, 193-209.

 - "Der simonideische makròs lógos und die sophokleische Antigone.
 Zur Identifizierung einer alten dramatischen Gestaltungsweise," Phaos: Revista de Estudos Clássicos 2, 2002, 121-131.

 I was born in what is today Croatia, got my diploma in Classics at Belgrade University (Serbia), and a PhD from Heidelberg University.
 Before joining UVA I taught at Ludwig-Maximilians University of Munich for a year, Ruprecht-Karls University of Heidelberg for three years, and spent a decade at Durham University in the North East of England.
-In my free time, I enjoy walks with my dog, Mr Miyagi.
+In my free time, I enjoy walks with my dog, Alphie.